 Treatment for Urinary Incontinence

 Urinary incontinence is more common in women than in men.
 It affects 10-25% of women under age 65.
 Incontinence does not always mean that a woman leaks often.
-For an active woman or a woman who loses a large amount of urine each time, even one time a week or less may be too much.
+Bladder leakage for an active woman or one who loses a large amount of urine each time, even one time a week or less may be too much.

 Women’s Health Associates now offers InTone for urinary incontinence.
 InTone is a non-surgical, non-drug treatment option you can use in the comfort and privacy of your home.
 Sessions combine the most effective, non-invasive solutions into a single, easy to use device.